smithakolan/DeepSeek-R1-AI-Voice-Agent/README.md

 This project enables real-time speech-to-text transcription using **AssemblyAI**, generates AI responses with **DeepSeek R1 (7B model) via Ollama**, and converts text responses into speech using **ElevenLabs**.
 The entire process happens in real-time, allowing for seamless interaction.

+**Disclaimer**: Using the Assembly ai, you need to add your credit card

 ---

 ## 🚀 Features